 But what do you really know about your contractor’s safety knowledge and/or training history?

 And does your onboarding process include safety training for a temp who has arrived at your worksite a week after your permanent employees have completed a required training session?

 Temporary employees are defined by OSHA as workers who are hired and paid by a staffing agency, and they are entitled to the same protections (under OSHA) as all other covered workers.

 A contract with a temp agency should be used to define the agency’s responsibilities with regard to training.

 OSHA, however, will treat you and the agency as joint employers according to its 2013 Temporary Worker Initiative, and that contract cannot be used to discharge either party’s obligations under OSHA.

-The key is to ensure that OSHA would not be able to tell the difference between your temporary employees and your permanent ones.
+The key here, said Briggs, is to ensure that OSHA would not be able to tell the difference between your temporary employees and your permanent ones.